baztypetrucci/baztyfooter/README.md

             content
         </td>
         <td>
-            Indicas la clase o id para el contenido principal que envuelvo todo el interior de la pagina<br />
+            <p>Indicas la clase o id para el contenido principal que envuelvo todo el interior de la pagina</p>
-			Indicates the class or id for the principal content that wraps all the inside of the page
+			<p>*Indicates the class or id for the principal content that wraps all the inside of the page*</p>

         </td>
     </tr>